nhhor/point-of-sale/README.md

 _This site is a Point-Of-Sale for a restaurant webpage meant to display the use of several key concepts including loops, arrays, DOM Manipulation, backend and frontend logic, responsive design, and more._

 ### Specs
 The webpage allows users to select different menu items to add to a "cart" where it can then be subtotaled and have a tax applied to it if applicable.
-The user is able to remove unwanted items to the cart, or put them back, if desired.
+The user is able to remove unwanted items from the cart, or put them back, if desired.

 ## Setup/Installation Requirements